AudiusProject/audius-protocol/solana-programs/anchor/audius-data/cli/README.md

 ```
 Initializing admin
-AdminKeypair:
+AdminAuthorityKeypair:
 5wVFf9KXRhkxZXr7cGeeNT5yrz5mX4YXvYMXe9quaYu5
 [197,98,127,...]
-echo "[197,98,127,...]" > adminKeypair.json
+echo "[197,98,127,...]" > adminAuthorityKeypair.json
 adminStorageKeypair:
 3oQQ3XNjSyiBR5m8gbSTMiZJYKyQrowqz2FqKEa3yUyB
 [196,4,5,...]
-echo "196,4,5,..." > adminStorageKeypair.json
+echo "196,4,5,..." > adminAccountKeypair.json
 initAdmin Tx = 46wLJrPPwDjXJeeZU37eDM2h7kUSGDMzEiz23BvZvtYjpU2uQW2SFEtrqki4YkBjgVZ7dsdvf8nFKY2qF7pdGqSX
 Admin: 5wVFf9KXRhkxZXr7cGeeNT5yrz5mX4YXvYMXe9quaYu5
 AdminStorage 3oQQ3XNjSyiBR5m8gbSTMiZJYKyQrowqz2FqKEa3yUyB
 AdminAccount (from Chain) 5wVFf9KXRhkxZXr7cGeeNT5yrz5mX4YXvYMXe9quaYu5
 ```

-Now, you can use the `echo [...] > adminKeypair.json` and `echo [...] > adminStorageKeypair.json` to write these accounts to local filesystem (or your pair of choice)
+Now, you can use the `echo [...] > adminAuthorityKeypair.json` and `echo [...] > adminAccountKeypair.json` to write these accounts to local filesystem (or your pair of choice)

 What are these 2 accounts?

-    - adminKeypair - the Account required to sign administrative operations within the protocol
+    - adminAuthorityKeypair - the Account required to sign administrative operations within the protocol

     - adminStorageKeypair - the Account where administrative info is stored on chain, includes various metadata such as global track ID nonce (to be expanded).
-This account has a reference to the adminKeypair
+This account has a reference to the adminAuthorityKeypair

 ## 2. Initializing a user account from administrator